Theatre Manager (RGN/ODP) by Stroud Resourcing Ltd

 - Subsidised meals and much more!

-To learn more or to apply for this Theatre Manager job in Huddersfield, please get in touch with Stroud Resourcing today.
+To learn more or to apply for this Theatre Manager job in Surrey, please get in touch with Stroud Resourcing today.
 We would be thrilled to hear from you.

-Stroud Resourcing is a specialist recruitment firm within independent healthcare.
-Fostering long-term, deep-rooted relationships, we are an extension to internal talent teams for some of the UK`s most prestigious healthcare providers.

-It`s an incredibly exciting time to be joining this hospital as they`ve recently refurbished several key patient areas and invested into their Theatre department.
-Its facilities include 2 theatres, c30 beds, a state-of-the-art imaging department and physiotherapy services.
-They offer a variety of surgical services including Orthopaedics, Gynaecology, Urology, ENT, Plastics and General Surgery.
+It`s a fantastic time to be joining this hospital as the theatre department is going through an exciting period of growth and development.
+Its facilities include 3 theatres (2 laminar flow, 1 minor operations) endoscopy, 30+ beds, a state-of-the-art imaging department and much more.
+They offer a variety of surgical services for both adult and paediatric patients including Orthopaedics, ENT, Plastics, Gynaecology and General Surgery.
 Working hours are 37.5 hours across 5 days, Monday - Friday with very occasional Saturday working.

 In this full-time Theatre Management role, you can expect to: